 - Skiing in winter at Cairngorm, Nevis Range, and Glencoe

 - Angling at the various lakes in the region

 Appreciate the beauty of flowers, greenery at the rolling valleys or just sip on the mellow Loch Lomond whiskey.
-Museums that showcase the unique Gaelic history or steam trains that hark back to a different era are there to transport you into an experience which is almost dream like.
+Museums that showcase the unique Gaelic history of steam trains that hark back to a different era are there to transport you into an experience that is almost dreamlike.
 White water rafting along the rapids or gazing at the peaks through binoculars from wooden outhouses, there is something everyone.
-One of the most beautiful pictures that you can behold in the highlands are its gardens.
+One of the most beautiful pictures that you can behold in the highlands is its gardens.
 The one at Kerrachar literally melts your heart.
 Whether it is your heart that melts or the snow at the peaks on the highlands, the experience will most certainly do wonders for your mental fitness and physical health.

 - Mehalah Riverside House

 - Woodlands Bread and Breakfast